 What do the tests show?

-A blood sample may be taken and sent to the laboratory to analyse whether antibodies to aspergillus are present in the blood – this test may also be called an aspergillus precipitin test.
+Blood tests: Antibodies against Aspergillus proteins can be measured in a patient’s blood and this indicates if the patient may have an Aspergillus infection – this is done using an enzyme-linked immunosorbent assay (ELISA), such as the ImmunoCAP® Specific IgE Blood Test..
 A positive result means that antibodies to the fungus have been detected.
-A positive test result is a useful marker for later comparisons to assess efficiency of treatment.
+A positive test result is also a useful marker for later comparisons to assess efficiency of treatment.
 Occasionally a false positive result may occur which is why a number of different tests are used in diagnosing aspergillosis.
-Sometimes markers of allergy to aspergillus are positive in the blood.
+Sometimes markers of allergy to Aspergillus are positive in the blood.
 A test for a particular fungal molecule sometimes found in the blood – called the galactomannan test may also be carried out on a blood sample.

 Biopsies are small samples of tissue taken from infected areas (e.g. lung, sinus) that are either sliced thinly, stained and examined under a microscope, or are placed on nutrient media that allows any fungus present to grow – the fungus can then be identified.